biowdl/gatk-variantcalling/docs/index.md

 {
-  "GatkVariantCalling.scatterList.regions": "The path to a bed file containing the regions for which variant calling will be performed", "GatkVariantCalling.scatterSize": "The size of scatter regions (see explanation of scattering below), defaults to 10,000,000", "GatkVariantCalling.mergeGvcfFiles": "Whether or not to output a merged GVCF file, defaults to true", "GatkVariantCalling.vcfBasename": "The basename of the to be outputed VCF files, defaults to 'multisample'" }
+  "GatkVariantCalling.scatterList.regions": "The path to a bed file containing the regions for which variant calling will be performed", "GatkVariantCalling.scatterSize": "The size of scatter regions (see explanation of scattering below), defaults to 10,000,000", "GatkVariantCalling.vcfBasename": "The basename of the to be outputed VCF files, defaults to 'multisample'" }